dougecomp/reload-health-ta/README.md

 ## Future works and improvements

-Create a application layer to abstract implementations of infrastructure following clean or hexagonal architecture, improving testability and maintainability.
+Create a application layer to abstract implementations of infrastructure (database, cache) following clean or hexagonal architecture, improving testability and maintainability.

+Think a way to improve reuse try catch on controllers.

 Improve usage of Knex in production due to the usage of the seed file to populate the companies table.